-— Our close connection with horses is bred from many thousands of years of domestication.
-Reliable companions, and diligent workers, the horse made humanity’s expansion across the globe possible.
-It should come as no surprise then to learn that horses, and their magical and mythical cousins, lend an important symbolism to the jewelry we wear every day.
-Read on to learn more about the meaning of horse jewelry.
+Our kinship with horses comes from centuries of connection.
+Loyal and tireless, the horse made global expansion possible.
+It should come as no surprise to learn that horses, and their magical cousins, lend special meaning to what we wear.
+Learn more about the meaning of horse jewelry.

 Horses in Popular Lore

 We have a strong bond with horses.
 Many ancient cultures worshipped horses.
 European and Asian cultures value the nobility and freedom the horse represents.
 Horse jewelry celebrates the link we share.

 - Chinese: Horse is part of the Chinese zodiac.
 Those born under Horse are said to be friendly, popular, and fashionable, but not great at keeping secrets.

 - Indian: The Hindu deity Hayagriva appears as a horse-headed man with four arms, or as a noble white horse, pulling the sun across the sky.
 Hayagriva is also a god of knowledge and wisdom.
 The faithful seek his blessing before periods of study.

 - Native American: Besides wealth, owning horses raised one’s social standing by showing discipline, strength, and respect for other living creatures.
 Especially valued were Spirit, or Medicine, horses.
 Born with unusual patterns, or blue eyes, these animals were thought to be very promising.

 Pegasus in Popular Lore

 Pegasus Traits: Bravery, Popularity, and Wisdom

 A winged horse, Pegasus has Greek roots.
 Pegasus forged an incredible legacy in service to the gods and humanity.
 Performing many dangerous tasks for Zeus, Pegasus achieved immortality as the constellation that bears his name.
 Pegasus jewelry captures this indomitable spirit.